cralo31/foodML/README.md

 🧬 Methodology Overview
 - Preprocessing
--- Convert paired-end microbiome data (baseline vs. end) to differential abundance matrix -- Extract species-level Silva features and rename for modeling compatibility -- Define datasets based on number of food categories (4, 5, or 6 diets)
+    -Convert paired-end microbiome data (baseline vs. end) to differential abundance matrix -Extract species-level Silva features and rename for modeling compatibility -Define datasets based on number of food categories (4, 5, or 6 diets)

 -Feature Screening
--- Kruskal-Wallis test per diet to select top discriminative microbes -- Pool features across diets and pass to classifier
+    -Kruskal-Wallis test per diet to select top discriminative microbes -Pool features across diets and pass to classifier

 - Classification
--- Random Forest model with node-size tuning
+    -Random Forest model with node-size tuning
--- LASSO comparison using multinomial regression
+    -LASSO comparison using multinomial regression
--- Cross-validation (50-fold) for performance robustness
+    -Cross-validation (50-fold) for performance robustness

 - Validation
--- Use PCA to subtract control-related variance
+    -Use PCA to subtract control-related variance
--- Train model on residual treatment signal
+    -Train model on residual treatment signal
--- Test the model on both treatment and control sets
+    -Test the model on both treatment and control sets

 📬 Contact
 For questions or collaborations, please contact: